Wondering where Bacalar Mexico is located? Check out this guide, including Fun Facts about Bacalar and answers to frequently asked questions.

 No, Lake Bacalar is not saltwater.
 It is actually a freshwater lake.
-It is fed by the underwater springs, and this body of water has a pressure that is strong enough to prevent the saltwater from Chetumal Bay from coming in.
+It is fed by the underwater springs, and this body of water has a strong enough pressure to prevent the saltwater from Chetumal Bay from coming in.
 At some point, the saltwater and freshwater collide, giving the lake its famous blue tones.

 Are there crocodiles in Bacalar?

 Yes, there are crocodiles in Bacalar.
 This affirmative answer comes from the numerous instances that you read online recalled by visitors of the Bacalar Lagoon.
-Science would say, though, that because Lake Bacalar is a freshwater lake, crocodiles are highly unlikely to thrive there.
+However, science would say that crocodiles are highly unlikely to thrive because Lake Bacalar is a freshwater lake.

 Location Map of Mexican Cities